Bayshore Shopping Centre

 Bayshore Shopping Centre is a major shopping mall located in the Nepean district of Ottawa, Ontario, Canada.
 The mall is one of the busiest in the National Capital Region as it attracts almost 8 million visitors per year from across the city and the surrounding region.
 It is the second largest shopping mall in the National Capital Region.
-It is anchored by Hudson's Bay, a combined Winners/HomeSense store and Walmart Supercentre.
+It is anchored by a combined Winners/HomeSense store and Walmart Supercentre.